|

 that swapping out the mouse, keyboard and monitor was a bit of a chore, so I

-popped back to PC World to get a switch so’s I
+popped back to PC World to get a switch so’s I could run both PCs from the

-could run both PCs from the same set of mouse, keyboard and monitor.
-And then
+same set of mouse, keyboard and monitor.
+And then back home to plumb it all

-back home to plumb it all together.
+together.
 Oh, the air was blue.
-I couldn’t get the
+I couldn’t get the poxy

-poxy switch to work.
+switch to work.
 My PC wouldn’t see it at all.
 Eventually I wrestled the

 device into submission by cheating and reading the instructions.
 It works

 fine.
 Which is more than can be said for Spare PC #2.
+Working fine at 4pm, by

-Working fine at 4pm, by 6pm it had decided it didn’t want to play.
-Now it
+6pm it had decided it didn’t want to play.
+Now it merely cycles round the

-merely cycles round the boot-up sequence until it flashes a blue screen of
+boot-up sequence until it flashes a blue screen of death and then it starts

-death and then it starts again; never actually booting up.
-I had a plan to
+again; never actually booting up.
+I had a plan to get round this problem by

-ideas….
-I *think* the thing has more than
+booting from a Windows CD.
+Spare PC #2 had other ideas….
+I *think* the thing has more than one

-the boot sequence.
+boot sequence.
 Initially I shall do that carefully by adjusting the

 jumpers, and if that is unsuccessful, I’ve a large axe somewhere. |